p4ali/Notes/general/given_effective_feedback.md

 * remember that this takes careful propartion, thought, and empathy.

 ## How and when to ask for feedback
+### Who to ask
+* A person you respect
+* Someone with credibility and integrity
+* Someone with a different work style
+* Someone you trust
+* Somone with whom you must itneract in order for you both to be successful
+* Someone who has had the opportunity to observe you in action

+### When to ask for it
+After you've identified a developemental goal (through reflection, other feedback, a 360 survey, and another assessment).

+### How to asd for it
+* Be specific about the behavior(s) on which you want feedback
+* State your goal and ask another person for his or her observations.
+* If appropriate, use the SBI model (e.g., "I am working on speaking up more frequently in staff meetings.
+Could you give me some feedback about the impact of my comments on the group?")

+### What to do with it
+* Be curious!
+* Consider accuracy (e.g. On what is the feeback based?)
+* Consider importance (Is it helpful?
+Relavant?
+Do you want ot know more?)
+* Decide what you will do with it (Anything.
+Not all feedback should be acted upon.
+Even if you don't like it, some feedback cannot be ignored.)
+* Do not make exeuses or try to explain.
+Simply listen.
+* Thanks the person for his or her feedback.

 ## Learing feedforward
+Try feedforward instead of feedback - by Marshall Goldsmith
+* Pick one behavior that you would like to change - something that will make a significant change in your situation, how you work, or how you feel
+* Descirbe this behavior to selected fellow participants.
+Thsi is done in one-on-one dialogues.
+It can be done quite simply, such as, "I want to be a better listener"
+* Ask for feedforward - for two suggestions for the future that might help you achive a positive change in your selected behavior.
+Participants are not allowed to give feedback about the past - only ideas for the future.
+* Listen attentively ot the suggestions and take notes.
+Do not comment on the suggestions even to make positive judgemental statements, such as, "That's a good idea."
+* Thank the other paticipants for their suggestions.
+* Ask the other person what he or she would like to change
+* Provide feedforward - tow suggestions aimed at helping the other person change
+* Sy, "You are welcome" when thanked for the suggestions.
+The entire process of both giving and receiving feedforward usually takes about two minutes.
+* Find another participant and keep repeating the proess until the activity is stopped.

+### Six reasons to try feedforward by marshall goldsmith
+1. We can change the future.
+We can't change the past.
+  * feed forward helps people envision and focus on a positive future, not a failed past.
+By giving people ideas on how they can be even more successful, we can increase their chances of achiveing this success in the future.
+2. It can be more productive to help people be "right" than prove they were "wrong"
+  * Even constructively delivered feedback is often seem as negative as it necessarily involves as discussion of mistakes, shorfalls, and problems.
+Feedforwad, on the other hand, is almost always seen as positive because it focuses on solutions - not problems.
+3. Feedforward is especially suited to successful people
+  * Successfule people like getting ideas that are aimed at helping them achive their goals.
+We all tend to accept feedback that is consistent with the way we see ourselves.
+4. Feedforwad can come from anyone who knows about the task.
+If does not require personal experience with the individual
+  * One very common positive reaction to feedforward is that participants are amazed by how much they can learn.
+For example, if you want to be a better listener, almost any fellow leader can give you ideas on how you can improve.
+Feedforward just requires having good ideas for achieveing the task.
+5. People do not take feedorward as personally as feedback
+  * If not delivered well, feedback can be taken personally.
+Succcessful people's sense of identity is highly connected with their work.
+  * Feedfoward acnnot involve a personal critique, since it is disucssing something that has not yet happened.
+6. Feedforward can cover almost all of the same "material" as feedback
+  * Imagine that you have just made a terribel presentation in front of the exceutive committee.
+Your manager is in the romm.
+Rather than make your "relive" this experience, your manager might help you prepare for future presentations by giving you suggestions for the future.
+These suggestions can be very specific and still develered in a positive helpful way.

+## Ten key points for giving effective feedback
+* The purpose of giving feedback is to enable success (for you, the other person, and the orginization)
+* Giving effective feedback requires the same amount of focus and energy that you use when solving any organizational, business, or technical problem.
+* 80% of feedback should be positive
+* The amoutn of feedback you get is reduced as you move to higher positions in the company
+* When giving feedback, be specific and focus onthe behavior (SBI: Situation, Behavior, Impact)
+* Most of your message is conveyed by voice tone and other non-verbal behaviors.
+* If you're not getting the feedback you want or need, ASK for it.
+* Impact trumps intent
+* Be proactive and use "feed-forward".
+It's always easier to change the future that the past.
+* Don't expect gratitude when you give feedback.
+Remember...it's your job.